Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-2/Lemp-Stack-Project2.md

 # LEMP-STACK IMPLEMENTATION IN AWS.

-## (Linux os, Nginx webserver, Mysql database, Php language script)
+## (Linux OS, Nginx Webserver, Mysql Database, PHP Language Script)
  ## Preparing Prerequisites: In order to complete this project, I will be spinning up an AWS EC2 instance and a virtual server with ubuntu server operating system.
 My preferred choice terminal is Termuis.

     "AWS EC2 is active and running"